solana-foundation/developer-content/content/courses/onchain-development/anchor-cpi.md

 By adding `features = ["cpi"]`, you enable the `cpi` feature and your program gains access to the `callee::cpi` module.

-The `cpi` module exposes `callee`'s instructions as a Rust function that takes as arguments a `CpiContext` and any additional instruction data.
-These functions use the same format as the instruction functions in your Anchor programs, only with `CpiContext` instead of `Context`.
-The `cpi` module also exposes the accounts structs required for calling the instructions.
+The `cpi` module turns `callee`'s instructions into Rust functions.
+These functions take a `CpiContext` and any extra data needed for the instruction.
+They work just like the instruction functions in your Anchor programs, but use `CpiContext` instead of `Context`.
+The `cpi` module also provides the account structs needed for these instructions.

 For example, if `callee` has the instruction `do_something` that requires the accounts defined in the `DoSomething` struct, you could invoke `do_something` as